 Look at the above image.
 I have declared the variable “k” as integer inside the subprocedure Global_Example1.

-If we use this variable inside this Sub procedure at any point of time.
+Suppose we use this variable inside this Sub procedure at any point in time.
 However, I cannot use this variable in another sub procedure either in the same class module in VBAClass Module In VBAUsers have the ability to construct their own VBA Objects in VBA Class Modules.
 The objects created in this module can be used in any VBA project. or another module.

-As shown in the above image the variable “k” which is declared in the subprocedure Global_Example1 cannot be used in the Sub procedure Global_Example2.
+As shown in the above image, the variable “k,” declared in the subprocedure Global_Example1, cannot be used in the Sub procedure Global_Example2.